ankithakulal/Scholorship-Management/README.md

 - Database connectivity using JDBC

 Technologies Used

- Java (Swing for GUI)
+- Java (Swing for GUI)
- JDBC for database connection
+- JDBC for database connectio
- MySQL or Oracle DB (Assumed)
+- MySQL or Oracle DB (Assumed)
- NetBeans or Eclipse (for development)
+- NetBeans or Eclipse (for development)

 Project Structure